resonantsky/CTD-modified-sageattention-v2.2.0/README.md

 4. **Execution**:
    Attention is computed using the selected kernel (Triton or binary extension), with configuration from `triton/config.py`.

+5. **Optional FlashAttention**:
+   If available, `fa3_wrapper.py` provides a wrapper for FlashAttention v3.

 ## Notes

+- The `.pyd` files are essential for performance and must be included in any wheel or distribution.
 - The package is designed for advanced users needing custom or high-performance attention on AMD GPUs.